MoTTTT/podzone/docs/requirementRadio.md

 Build a radio station on the kubernetes cluster.
 The Minimum Viable Product uses existing infrastructure, audio equipment and vinyl library.

-Minimum Viable Product use cases:
+## Minimum Viable Product use cases

 - [ ] Stream audio tracks from network file storage
 - [ ] Schedule playlists of uploaded content